Stetson Kennedy: Exposure of the KKK

 Kennedy was inspired by the success of Under Cover, John Roy Carlson's exposé of American Nazis.
 In 1944, he was pitching a similar book organized around Roosevelt's Four Freedoms, but it took another two years of revisions to convince Doubleday to publish Southern Exposure.
 The book was a bestseller and a critical favorite.
 The Institute for Southern Studies went so far as to name their journal after Kennedy's book.

 Southern Exposure is a survey of the politics of the South from the Civil War until the present, with a particular focus on labor practices and inequality.
 The book deals briefly and candidly with the Ku Klux Klan.
 Kennedy traveled to Chattanooga to interview J. B. Stoner, who did not realize the author was opposed to his work.
 Kennedy quotes Stoner's unvarnished racism at length.
 He also includes images of original Klan paperwork like Forms K-111 and K-115, applications for reinstatement and "Citizenship in the Invisible Empire".
 The book outraged the Klan and a bounty was put on Kennedy's head.

 Kennedy fed information to law enforcement and journalists in order to engineer counteractions against the Klan.
 He even showed up at the House Un-American Activities Committee in his Klan robe to get their attention.
 Having once called the KKK "an old American institution" after allowing Imperial Wizard James A. Colescott to testify, HUAC was uninterested in Kennedy's information.
-His most high-profile media target was Drew Pearson who had a nationally syndicated column and a popular radio show.
+His most high-profile media ally was Drew Pearson who had a nationally syndicated column and a popular radio show.
 Pearson regularly broadcast intelligence from Kennedy.
 The Klan was irate to hear its machinations made public, such as Eugene Talmadge's secret promise to appoint the KKK's Atlanta Cyclops to run the Georgia Bureau of Investigation.
 Pearson dubbed Kennedy "the nation's number-one Klanbuster".